 – 2 Teaspoons Onion Powder

 – Several small Zucchini (I usually make 4 zucchini for my family of 6) sliced into long planks.
 (You can also use yellow summer squash in this recipe as well!)

 – 3-4 Tbsp Olive Oil

-First, heat your grill on high heat.
+First, heat your grill to medium-high heat.

 In a small bowl, mix the Italian seasoning, sugar, dried chopped onions, salt, garlic powder, and onion powder together.
 If possible, place your seasonings mixture in an empty spice shaker bottle.